-“In her deep anguish Hannah prayed to the LORD, weeping bitterly.
-And she made a vow, saying, ‘LORD Almighty, if you will only give me a child, then I will give him back to the LORD…’”
+“In her deep anguish Hannah made a vow, saying, ‘LORD Almighty, if you will only give me a child, then I will give him back to you…'”

 1 Samuel 1:10-11

-There are ways to honor your little one, regardless of just how little he or she is.
+There are ways to honor your little one, regardless of just how little his or her physical form is.

 These ideas are specific to recognizing the life and death of your baby – at any time, including funeral planning and keepsake items to purchase from different organizations.
 There are also many personalized birth plan options to help you celebrate the life of your baby during the labor and delivery.